Side-friction roller coaster: History

-The earliest gravity railways in the United States were used primarily to transport coal down mountains, often to the nearest river or canal.
-The Mauch Chunk Railway (MCR) in eastern Pennsylvania was constructed in 1827 and was the second of its kind in the US.
-Before long, tourists attracted to the novelty of this technology were offered rides.
-Passengers enjoyed panoramic views along the descent, which started at a leisurely 5 mph and reached speeds up to 65 mph.
-The MCR and similar attractions became widely known as scenic railways.
-The commercial success of these amusement rides inspired future advancements in what would eventually evolve into the modern-day roller coaster.

-One passenger inspired by the MCR was inventor and businessman LaMarcus Adna Thompson, founder of the Eagle Knitting Company, a hosiery manufacturer.
-Building upon earlier ride patents for concepts never constructed, he developed his own patent called the Switchback Railway.
-The first installation opened as the Gravity Pleasure Switchback Railway at Coney Island in 1884.
+Inspired by the Mauch Chunk Switchback Railway, inventor and businessman LaMarcus Adna Thompson developed his own patent for a ride called Switchback Railway.
+The first such installation opened as the Gravity Pleasure Switchback Railway at Coney Island in 1884 as the first roller coaster in the United States.
+Scenic railway roller coasters inspired by this one became popular across the country in the years that followed.

-In 1894, Edward Joy Morris took the concept one step further with the invention of side-friction wheels that were installed vertically on the sides of each train car, which were then seated in a trough configuration.
-Patented as the Figure Eight Toboggan Slide, the side-friction wheels made contact with the side rails, making derailment less likely.
+In 1894, Edward Joy Morris took the concept one step further with the invention of side-friction wheels that were installed vertically on the sides of each rider car.
+Patented as Figure Eight Toboggan Slide, the side-friction wheels made contact with the side rails, making derailment less likely and allowing for sharper turns.

-Side-friction roller coasters could achieve greater speeds than the switchback design, especially around curves, which led to thrill-inducing lateral g-forces.
+Side-friction roller coasters could achieve greater speeds than scenic railways, especially around curves, which led to thrill-inducing lateral g-forces.
 The security of the updated design enabled roller coasters to operate without a brakeman, which were previously required to ride along and slow the train at various points along the track layout.
 Instead, ride operators working in the loading station only needed to rely on a hand-operated friction brake to stop the train when it returned.

 Morris formed the Morris Chute Company, which manufactured carousels and roller coasters.
-More than 250 Figure Eight coasters, also called toboggans, were installed around the world.
-One of the well-known installations, Leap-The-Dips, opened in 1902 at Lakemont Park in Altoona, Pennsylvania.
-It is one of the last remaining side-friction coasters still in operation.
+More than 250 side-friction roller coasters (also known as figure eight roller coasters and toboggans) were installed across the United States, but only one is left standing today.
+Leap-The-Dips opened in 1902 at Lakemont Park in Altoona, Pennsylvania, and is the last remaining side-friction roller coaster in the world, though it has not operated since 2023.

 In 1903, Morris sold the company, which reemerged in 1904 as the Philadelphia Toboggan Company.
-The invention of underfriction wheels, also called up-stop wheels, resulted in the demise of the side-friction configuration.
-Introduced in 1912 by John A. Miller, the newer design added a third set of wheels running beneath the track, further enhancing security from derailment, which paved the way for faster speeds, steeper drops, and new elements in track design such as the airtime hill.
+The invention of upstop wheels and what they allowed new roller coasters to do resulted in the demise of the side-friction roller coaster style.
+Introduced in 1920 by John A. Miller, the newer design added a third set of wheels running beneath the track, further preventing derailment and paving the way for even faster speeds, steeper drops, and newer elements in track design, such as the airtime hill.